abbreviatedman/spellbound/data/quotes.md

 636
 00:34:54,866 --> 00:34:56,399
-He's not gonna wake up...
+He's not gonna wake up…

 637
 00:34:56,484 --> 00:34:57,400